Wolves - Arsenal: How to watch, stream, team news, odds, prediction

 Team news

 Wolves are without Raul Jimenez but he has stepped up his return from a fractured skull.
-Rayan Ait-Nouri, Jonny and Marcal are out, while Romain Saiss is a doubt.
+Rayan Ait-Nouri, Jonny, Marcal and Romain Saiss are out.
+Ruben Neves and Adama Traore come into the team to replace Ki Jana Hoever and Leander Dendoncker.

-Arsenal are sweating on the fitness of Kieran Tierney (calf) and Bukayo Saka (hip) who missed the draw with Manchester United, while Pierre-Emerick Aubameyang could return and Alexandre Lacazette is expected to be fit.
+Here's how Wolves line-up for this evening's @premierleague fixture against @Arsenal. #WOLARS

 Odds and ends (full odds provided by our partner, PointsBet)